yanhan/hroamer/README.md

 has 3 parts, each separated by a ` | `.

 The first part is `main.c`.
 This is the filename.
-Directory names will end with a slash.
+Directory names will end with a slash to make it easy to distinguish between files and directories.
 This part is important.

 The second part is `ee8a97dd-e269-4f6e-9565-c1f3fd0457b1`.
 This is the randomly generated UUID of the file / directory and is unique.
 This part is important.